tsusanto/gt/_posts/2025-09-24-braised-chicken-potatoes.md

   <figcaption>8 course tasting menu</figcaption>
 </figure>

-I am so grateful for my full remote, super chill job.
-I rarely work more than 2-3 hours per day and Fridays are always super quiet at work.
-There aren't too many meetings at work and we have a no camera policy.
-I am already very grateful for pretty decent pay I am getting for doing so little work, and I just got notified that I am getting a 3% raise, which just barely beats inflation I know but I am still so thankful nonetheless.
+I am very grateful for my full time salaried, fully remote and super duper chill job.
+I usually work between 1 to 3 hours per day and I usually don't have any meetings on Mondays, Wednesdays and Fridays.

+We have a no camera policy at work and as long as I finish my assigned tasks, hardly anyone ever bothers me.

+This is the perfect semi-retirement job and to make things even sweeter, they recently gave me a $5K annual raise, which translate to about an extra $250/month extra after tax (California!).